 Maggie’s is a national charity with centres across the UK.
 They offer care and support to people affected by cancer.
 Each centre is beside an NHS cancer hospital and is run by specialist staff.
 If you’re not near a centre, you can access support and information on their website.

 Future Fertility Programme Oxford

-The Future Fertility Trust is run by a team of doctors, researchers and tissue bank specialists.
-They are from the University of Oxford and the Oxford University Hospitals NHS Foundation Trust.
+The Future Fertility Programme is run by a team of doctors, researchers and tissue bank specialists.
+They are part of Oxford University Hospitals (OUH).

 They aim to help children and young people at risk of infertility due to illness or treatment.